Bambam320/DnD-Battle-Arena/README.md

 ```
 The ```POST``` for a new spell added to a character finds that character and adds the new spell as an association to that character.

-The ```PATCH``` adds an existing spell to a character by adding the that characters id to the spells table as aa foreign key.
+The ```PATCH``` adds an existing spell to a character by adding that character's id to the spells table as aa foreign key.

 ```rb
   # This post to the spells table will create a spell and attach it to the provided character id by association